5 Tips and Tricks for Tracking Spells and Magic in Kid’s Tabletop Role-Playing Games

 3. Use simple, low stress mechanics

-If you look at the spell book for a lot of games, there’s a lot of rules.
-Sometimes, there’s components, casting time, casting distance, damage dice, area of effect, and flavor text beyond just remembering the name of the spell and generally what it does.
+If you look at the spell book for a lot of games, there’s sometimes a lot of rules.
+There can be casting components, casting time, casting distance, damage dice, area of effect, and flavor text beyond just remembering the name of the spell and generally what it does.

-There’s two approaches I have taken with this.
+There’s two approaches I have taken with this to help make it a little more accessible.

 The second approach is to modify the spells to fit your kid’s level.
 If you followed part one and only have a few spells you’re tracking, this shouldn’t require too much effort, but it does involve essentially rewriting the spells to allow a lot of general interpretation so your child can remember it without reading.
 It can also be hard to reign in the limits for some of the effects, but… if you’re running kind of a loose story, it can actually lead to some more creativity on your kid’s part.